Acrimoris/Everything_about_SAKO/README.md

 # Quick history
 SAKO (pl.
 System Automatycznego Kodowania (en.
-An Automatic Coding System)) - algorithmic language of Polish computers: XYZ, ZAM-2, ZAM-21, ZAM-41 and Mińsk-22* focused on receiving an effective code.
+An Automatic Coding System)) - algorithmic language of Polish computers: XYZ, ZAM-2, ZAM-21, ZAM-41 and computer Mińsk-22* focused on receiving an effective code.
+Created in years 1959-1960.
 Initially, it only supported fixed decimal calculations.
 In the version for ZAM-21 and ZAM-41, a variable decimal point has been added.

 General features of the SAKO language:
 - commands similar to sentences used in natural language